davidmoten/sparse-hilbert-index/README.md

 * enables random access search of sorted input file using index file
 * S3 supports `Range` request header so can do random access
 * streaming search api for efficiency
+* supports 2 or more numeric dimensions of any range

 **Status**: *in development*